 This in itself can hurt search engine friendliness and rankability.

-Regarding the display on mobile devices, the results were good, and I couldn’t find any issues.
+The results were good regarding the display on mobile devices, and I couldn’t find any issues.

 As a random sample, I now checked how one IDX-powered property listing page was indexed on Google.
 I used this listing page.

 With this website, the results regarding website speed were almost identical to the example before.